apache/mxnet/docs/how_to/add_op_in_backend.md

 into the same line of code.
 It's named `KERNEL_ASSIGN` because we call the code blocks running parallel computation kernels.
 On CPUs, the kernels are normally wrapped by the OpenMP `parallel` directive;
-while on GPUs, they the kernels launched by CUDA library.
+while on GPUs, they are the kernel functions launched by CUDA library.

 ```cpp
 template<int req>